 A nerve cell specialized for the transmission of information and characterized by long, fibrous projections called axons and shorter, branchlike projections called dendrites.

-A chemical released by neurons at a synapse for the purpose of relaying information to other neurons via receptors.
+Chemical messengers released by neurons at a synapse for the purpose of relaying information to other cells.